Casper Winther

-Casper 'Dani' Kaarsbo Winther (born 11 February 2003) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Lyngby.
+Casper Kaarsbo Winther (born 11 February 2003) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Brøndby.

 Club career

+Lyngby

-Born in Lyngby-Taarbæk, Denmark, Winther came through the youth academy of local club Lyngby Boldklub, having joined from Brede IF at the age of 11.
+Born in Lyngby, Denmark, Winther came through the youth academy of local club Lyngby Boldklub, having joined from Brede IF at the age of 11.
 He made his professional debut on 7 October 2020 in a Danish Cup match against Brønshøj, coming on as a substitute for Victor Torp in a 5–4 victory after extra time.

 On 1 March 2021, Winther first appeared in the Danish Superliga, again replacing Torp during a 4–1 win over SønderjyskE.
 Despite breaking into the first team, he could not help Lyngby avoid relegation at the end of the 2020–21 season, as the club finished second-to-last in the league standings.
 He scored his first goal for the club on 4 August 2021 in a 9–0 victory over Østerbro IF in the Danish Cup.

 On 28 February 2022, Winther signed a contract extension with Lyngby, keeping him at the club until June 2025.
 He helped Lyngby secure promotion back to the Danish top-flight after the 2021–22 season.
 On 27 February 2024, he signed a further extension, committing to the club until June 2027.

+Following promotion, Lyngby spent three seasons in the Danish Superliga.
+The third of these, 2024–25, ended in relegation to the Danish 1st Division, confirmed on 18 May 2025 after a 5–1 defeat to Sønderjyske.

+In the 2025–26 1st Division season, Winther was a central figure in Lyngby's promotion-winning side, scoring eight goals and providing three assists in 24 league appearances.
+Lyngby secured promotion back to the Danish Superliga, and Winther was voted Player of the Year in the 1st Division by his fellow professionals, receiving 34% of the vote.

+Brøndby

+On 2 September 2026, the closing day of the Danish transfer window, Winther joined Danish Superliga club Brøndby on a permanent transfer, signing a contract until 30 June 2030 and taking the number 15 shirt.
+The move was for a reported guaranteed fee of €1.1 million, rising to €1.3 million with bonuses.

+He made his debut for the club on 14 September, replacing Shō Fukuda in the 81st minute of a 4–1 Superliga loss to Midtjylland.
+Three days later he made his first start for Brøndby in a 2–1 cup victory against Vejle.